 Hypothetical example: People connected to a competitor block a contractor from entering the building where bids are being submitted, stopping him from submitting his bid for a World Bank-funded project.
 They also tell him that "if he cares for his family, he should not submit a bid."
 Another bidder who comes to submit a bid is also prevented from entering the building by physical force by the same individuals, who tell the bidder that "it is not his turn to win this contract."
 The two bidders do not submit bids out of fear and leave.

-INT investigates allegations of fraud, corruption, coercion, and collusion involving World Bank Group staff.
-INT also investigates allegations of staff misconduct involving the misuse of World Bank Group funds or other public funds for the personal gain of oneself or another; abuse of position for the personal gain of oneself or another; attendant conflicts of interest; and related acts of misconduct occurring in World Bank Group-supported activities.
+INT investigates allegations of fraud, corruption, coercion, and collusion involving World Bank staff.
+INT also investigates allegations of staff misconduct involving the misuse of World Bank funds or other public funds for the personal gain of oneself or another; abuse of position for the personal gain of oneself or another; attendant conflicts of interest; and related acts of misconduct occurring in World Bank-supported activities.

-World Bank Group staff includes any individual who holds a letter of appointment with the World Bank Group, including consultants and temporaries.
+World Bank staff includes any individual who holds a letter of appointment with the World Bank, including consultants and temporaries.

 Examples of staff misconduct that should be reported to INT: